NicholasDrian/web_cad/README.md

 This project is in its infancy, stay tuned for updates

+BUG: writing over data that we dont own ( due to worgroups size not being perfect cube)
 TODO_FIRST: add model transform to debug bbh :)
 TODO: factor out GPU device from renderer
 TODO: nice web page
 TODO: event loop js